jizhaox/relative_pose_from_affine/README.md

 # README

-This package is an MATLAB implementation of the minimal solutions for relative pose with a single affine correspondence [1].
+This package is a MATLAB implementation of the minimal solutions for relative pose with a single affine correspondence [1].
 It includes the following solvers.

 * **under planar motion assumption**